Cleeng/cleeng-wp-plugin/readme.txt

 == Description ==
 Cleeng is a unique monetization solution that **satisfies both publishers and users interests**:

 1- **If you are musician, blogger, teachers, photographers or software developer, this free plug-in** is made for you!

 It gives **flexible and powerful monetization** features:

-	- Install and be ready to go in 5 minutes, download included :-)
+* Install and be ready to go in 5 minutes, download included :-)
-	- Protect any part of your site in 2-clicks: few paragraphs, images, videos, downloads
+* Protect any part of your site in 2-clicks: few paragraphs, images, videos, downloads
-	- Set when articles are protected (after a few hours or few days)
+* Set when articles are protected (after a few hours or few days) 88 No need to bother with payment solutions: it is all integrated and https secured, from SMS payment to Paypal, including most common credit cards (Visa, Amex, Mastercard) and local payments solutions - Maestro (UK), Carte Blue (FR), ELV (DE), iDEAL (NL) and Direct banking (BE)
-	- No need to bother with payment solutions: it is all integrated and https secured, from SMS payment to Paypal, including most common credit cards (Visa, Amex, Mastercard) and local payments solutions - Maestro (UK), Carte Blue (FR), ELV (DE), iDEAL (NL) and Direct banking (BE)
+* All user support is handled by Cleeng teams (payment, cancellation, claims, etc).

-	- All user support is handled by Cleeng teams (payment, cancellation, claims, etc) Finally, you can unleash your creativity, and Cleeng takes care of everything else!
+Finally, you can unleash your creativity, and Cleeng takes care of everything else!
 You get paid monthly via Paypal or wire transfer.
 Completely **free** to try, learn and adapt.
 Check out how it works: [vimeo http://vimeo.com/17094725]